A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Numerical Results

-\item {{\it Condition number $\kappa$ of underlying system of equations with respect to scaling all the domain.} One immediate advantage our method has over a direct method is the invariance of the conditioning of the system of equations with respect to the scale of the polynomial domain.
+{{\it Condition number $\kappa$ of underlying system of equations with respect to scaling all the domain.} One immediate advantage our method has over a direct method is the invariance of the conditioning of the system of equations with respect to the scale of the polynomial domain.
 This is a consequence of the construction of the HB polynomial orthogonal basis.

 Removing the polynomial source of ill-conditioning makes the system easier to solve.
 The condition number of the full RBF interpolation matrix is sensitive to the scaling of the domain.
-We show this by scaling the domain with respect to the polynomial interpolation and fix the scaling for the RBF part:
+We show this by scaling the domain by a constant $\alpha \in \mathbb{R}$.

-As shown in Table \ref{SRBF:table1} the condition number for a 1000 center problem with $m=3$ and $\phi(r)=r$ deteriorates quite rapidly with scale $\alpha$.
-In particular, for a scaling of 1000 or larger an iterative method, such as GMRES or CG, stagnates.
-We note that the invariance of the condition number of the decoupled system was also observed in \cite{beatson2000, sibson1991} and proven in \cite{beatson2000}.
+As shown in Table \ref{SRBF:table1} the condition number for the 1000 center problem with $m=3$ and $K(r)=r$ deteriorates quite rapidly with scale $\alpha$.
+In particular, for a scaling of 1000 or larger ( 0.01 or smaller) an iterative method, such as GMRES or CG, stagnates.
+We note that the invariance of the condition number of the decoupled system was also observed in \cite{beatson2000,sibson1991}.

-Another important observation is that the same result will apply for a multiquadric, or inverse multiquadric of the form $\phi = (r^2 + \delta^2)^{\pm l}, \delta \in \mathbb{R}$, due to the polynomial decoupling from the RBF matrix.
+Another important observation is that the same result will apply for a multiquadric, or inverse multiquadric of the form $K(r) = (r^2 + \delta^2)^{\pm l}, \delta \in \mathbb{R}$, due to the polynomial decoupling from the RBF matrix.
 In general, this will be true for any strictly conditionally positive (or negative) definite RBF.
 However, the matrix $K_{W}$ will still be subject to the underlying condition number of $K$.
-In other words, if $\kappa(K)$ deteriorates significantly then $K_{W}$ will be ill-conditioned also.}
+In other words, if $\kappa(K)$ deteriorates significantly with scale then $K_{W}$ will also be ill-conditioned.}

-\item {\it Biharmonic RBF, m = 3 (cubic) and p = 3} This is an example of a higher order polynomial RBF interpolation.
-We test both the SSOR and diagonal pre-conditioner on Test Case 1 \& 2.
-For the pre-conditioner the accuracy of the GMRES outer iterations is set such that the residual $\epsilon:=\| K_{W}w - d_{W} \| \leq 10^{-3}$.
-For the pre-conditioner the number of iterations to invert blocks $K^{i,i}_{W}$, $i=0, \dots, n$ with an accuracy of $10^{-6}$ are shown in Figure \ref{SRBF:fig5}.
+{\it Biharmonic RBF, m = 3 (cubic) and p = 3} This is an example of a higher order polynomial RBF interpolation.
+We test both the SSOR and diagonal preconditioner on Test Case 1 \& 2.
+For the preconditioner the accuracy of the GMRES outer iterations is set such that the residual $\epsilon:=\| K_{W}w - d_{W} \| \leq 10^{-3}$.
 Due to the condition number of the blocks they quickly converge with either a CG, or a GMRES solver.
-Moreover, the number of iterations appear to grow very slowly with size.
+Moreover, the number of iterations appear to grow slowly with size.